tls-md/tls-md/TLS/Concepts/TOMBSTONE.md

 STONE PUT on a TOMB.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current word for an inscribed tombstone or stele is bēi 碑, and specifically this was of square form.
+1. The current word for an inscribed tombstone or stele is bēi [[碑]], and specifically this was of square form.
-2. Jié 碣 refers to the round inscribed tombstone.
+2. Jié [[碣]] refers to the round inscribed tombstone.
 ##
 HUANG JINGUI 2006
 HUMAN AFFAIRS 60.